dqrobotics/dqrobotics.github.io/docs/installation/python.rst

 You do not need to do anything specific to make DQRobotics work with CoppeliaSim.
 It should work with the default configurations of CoppeliaSim.
 If it doe s not work out-of-the-box, be sure that the connection port is correctly configured (refer to CoppeliaSimRemoteAPI_).
 The standard way is to have port :code:`19997` configured in your :code:`remoteApiConnections.txt`.

 .. warning::
   Known issue: For MacOS users, CoppeliaSim's default remote API port :code:`19997` does not seem to open correctly on application startup.
-This is a CoppeliaSim side issue, not with DQRobotics.
-One way to open it is to (1) add the following to the main script of the scene :code:`simRemoteApi.start(19997)` and (2) start the simulation.
-After that, the `DQ_VrepInterface` can be used normally.
+This is a CoppeliaSim issue, not an issue with DQRobotics.
+Another way way to open the port is to:

+  1. add :code:`simRemoteApi.start(19997)` to the main script of the scene
+  2. start the simulation.

+  After that, the ::code:`DQ_VrepInterface` can be used normally.
+Note that this way, will you be unable to start and stop the simulation remotely.

 The minimal example below will obtain the pose of the `Floor` on the default scene in CoppeliaSim.